NithinKS007/EP-Microservices/README.md

 Why:

-- a booking flow spans inventory, payment, and booking state transitions
+- The booking workflow spans multiple services (inventory, payment, booking), each with its own data store.
-- distributed transactions would increase coupling and operational fragility
+- Distributed transactions (e.g., 2PC) would introduce tight coupling,
+  reduce service autonomy, and increase operational fragility.

-- eventual consistency plus compensating actions is the more resilient choice at this boundary
+- A Saga-based approach with eventual consistency and compensating actions provides better resilience and scalability at this boundary.

 Trade-off:

-- more moving parts
+- Increased system complexity due to multiple steps and state management
-- higher observability requirements
+- Higher observability requirements for tracing workflows
-- more care needed around idempotency and replay
+- Need for strong idempotency and replay-safe processing

-### ADR-002: API gateway for north-south traffic, gRPC for east-west traffic
+### ADR-002: Adopt HTTP for external APIs and gRPC for internal service communication

 Decision: